packpaul/chess4net/Readme.txt

 You can have this tuning.
 Drop me an E-mail we will discuss it.

 "I want more external data bases!"
-Yes, you can have them - visit the main site.
+Yes, you can have them.
+E-mail me and we will discuss it too.

-"I want an external DB with the games of the champion of our town and my games played in the Icelandic National Championship!"
+"I want an external DB with the games of the champion from our town and my games played in the Icelandic National Championship!"
 Why not?
 You can have them.
 Send me an E-mail and we will discuss this.

 ENJOY!